 “Uhh no, Jordan,” he said.
 “We cannot alter the image or it could compromise the photo.”

 “I know it’s just that photo is a lot to take in under fluorescent lights,” I said.
 “I prefer soft lounge lighting.
-Also, should I be bleaching?”
+Also, real talk, man to man, should I be bleaching?”

 “Bleaching?” he said.

 “I’m going to go send the photos now, Jordan,” he said, visibly annoyed.
-He left, closing the curtain.
+Then he left, closing the curtain.

 Three minutes later the curtain shifted again and the nurse entered the room.